Table of Contents

 Special Facilities for Recycling Styrofoam

 However, in some locations, special recycling facilities can recycle Styrofoam.
 These facilities break down the material into small pieces, turning it into new products like picture frames or insulation.
 But these programs are rare, and you might have to go out of your way to find one.
-It’s important to check whether your local recycling bins can accommodate Styrofoam.
+It’s essential to check whether your local recycling bins can accommodate Styrofoam.

 Why Is Styrofoam So Hard to Recycle?